-WSU College of Nursing Doctor of Nursing Practice (DNP) program prepares nurses to be leaders in clinical practice and allows graduates to practice at the most advanced level of nursing.
-The DNP program gives students the opportunity to work in various health care settings under the guidance of experienced faculty mentors and community experts.
+The Doctor of Nursing Practice (DNP) degree program prepares nurses to be leaders in clinical practice.
+Students practice at the most advanced level of nursing, working in various health care settings under the guidance of experienced faculty mentors and community experts.
 An integral part of the program is the completion of the Practice Transformation Project, which provides students with the knowledge and skills to utilize research and leadership in practice and to participate in research relevant to their practice.
-DNP graduates are prepared to translate research and evidence into practice, lead interdisciplinary care teams, measure health-related outcomes, and improve the health of individual patients, groups, populations, and communities.
+DNP graduates are prepared to:

 View WSU's Course Catalog for course descriptions.

 DO YOU ALREADY HAVE YOUR MASTER’S WITH A SPECIALTY AND WANT TO EARN YOUR DNP?

 We offer a Post-Master’s DNP option for students who have already completed a master’s program with a specialized area of study who wish to add expertise in research and leadership to their current practice.